 If a competitor is stopped by Police or event officials for NOT showing vehicle registration number or document being used, any race time lost will not be returned.

 - Don't risk losing your driving licence, Romania has a zero percent drink limit, taxi's are convenient and not expensive in Sibiu.

-- Like most cities in Europe and worldwide Sibiu has a road and pedestrian network of police observation cameras.
+- Like most cities in Europe and worldwide Sibiu have a road and traffic light network of police observation cameras:

-- Drive normal, behave normal, keep racing and your enthusiastic driving talents for the hard enduro Red Bull Romaniacs tracks !
+Drive normal, behave normal, keep the racing and enthusiastic driving for the hard enduro Red Bull Romaniacs tracks !

 Frequently asked questions